OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/cloak-language.rst

 -------------
 Statements
 -------------
 Statements (P) are the smallest executable unit in a program.
 A statement can complete a basic operation.
-Statements in CLOAK can be divided into the following forms:
+Statements in Cloak can be divided into the following forms:

 .. code-block::